Congratulations! You're expecting a baby and, if you're anything like me, you are like, "wtf do I need to do?".

 - Wonder Weeks - iPhone | Android This is a handy app for when your baby arrives and tracks their mental development from 0 - 20 months.

 - Huckleberry - iPhone | Android - this is sleep guidance and expert advice when you're about to lose your mind during those sleepless nights.

 Online Birth Course

 There are so many birth courses out there but Birth Smarter is the one I've decided to recommend.
 You can either do on-demand but you can also do live online which I really like because you get a sense of community without having to leave your house (Anyone else hate going out after a long day?
 Just me?
 Nevermind.)
 I also like that it's curated the best elements of Lamaze, Hypnobirthing, and the Bradley Method and rolled it into a complete course.
 It's also 3 classes so it's not week after week of listening to someone drone on about cervical dilation.

 My pick is Babylist which is an online, universal registry that allows you to register for anything and everything all in one place.
 You can go totally traditional and register for things like clothes, furniture and travel systems, or go in the opposite direction and ask for hand-me-downs, home cooked meals, and cash money.
-Can import registries made on other sites (hello free registry boxes) then combine them so they are all hosted by Babylist.
+You can import registries made on other sites (hello free registry boxes) then combine them so they are all hosted by Babylist.
 I even created a sample registry that you can use as a cheat sheet to get you started.

 Sign up for recalls

 Head to the CPSC website and sign up to receive emails for "Recalls involving infant/child products".
 It's a good way to stay informed about any hand-me-downs or product notifications you may miss.